danieltlamb/predicate-builder/README.md

 # predicate-builder

-Created by Daniel Lamb for Quantum Metric code challenge
+Created by Daniel Lamb for QM code challenge

 run `npm start` in /client to start frontend on port 3000